Infonioknight/Monocular-Body-Measurement/README.md

 ### Method 3: (Object Calibrated, Silhouette Assisted Method)

 This method requires the user to have two videos.

 - First being a front-view with the user holding a card (credit card or another card with the EXACT same dimensions) flat on their chest.
-Also ensure the view is clear from head to toe, and ensure you are stationary for best measurements.
+Ensure the view is clear from head to toe, and remain stationary for best measurements.

-    - Second being a side view with the user clearly standing with their side facing the camera, being visible head to toe.
+- Second being a side view with the user clearly standing side-on to the camera, visible head to toe.

-**Note:** Ensure there is sufficient colour contrast between the your clothing and the card to ensure reliable detection.
+**Note:** Ensure there is sufficient colour contrast between your clothing and the card to ensure reliable detection.

 ```
 python methods/object-calibrated.py